Troubleshooting failed jobs

 Describes how to locate and troubleshoot jobs that have failed to complete.

-Steps with examples from a Spark engine that describe how to further investigate and troubleshoot the root cause of an uncompleted job are included.
+Steps with examples from a Virtual Cluster's Spark engine are used to describe how to further investigate and troubleshoot the root cause of a job that failed to finish.

 1. Verify that you are logged in to the Cloudera Observability web UI.